Jwensloff/brew-buddy/README.md

 # Brew Buddy
 ## 📝 Description
 Are you exploring a new area and need help finding a brew?
 We're your buddy!
 With Brew Buddy, you can search locations within the United States by City and state.
-A list of brewereis will appear, and you will have the ability to favorite breweries to re-visit later, visit the brewery website, and navigate to the brewery using Google maps.
+A list of breweries will appear, and you will have the ability to favorite breweries to re-visit later, visit the brewery website, and navigate to the brewery using Google maps.

 Visit the app [here!](https://brew-buddy.vercel.app/)